 Chinese Film and Society

-This course examines Chinese cinema, from its infancy to the contemporary period, within a social, political, and cultural context, focusing specifically on films produced in mainland China.
-It aims to 1.) help students gain an understanding of some of the social, political, cultural, and economic changes that have taken place in China in recent years; 2.) help students cultivate a greater interest in the history and extraordinary development of Chinese cinema, and in cinemas beyond Hollywood; and 3.) present mainland China, Hong Kong, and Taiwan as a culturally interconnected region through tracking recent cross-border activities in Chinese language cinema and introducing students to new ways of thinking about national cinema and culture.
+This course will examine Chinese cinema from its infancy to contemporary film within a social, political and cultural context, focusing specifically on films produced in mainland China.
 While acknowledging the importance of examining Chinese cinema in the general framework of national tradition and identity, this course also emphasizes the transnational or pan-Asian nature of Chinese film productions at present.
-In this way, it is hoped that the course not only helps students cultivate a greater command over current trends and debates in analysis and theorization of Chinese cinema, but also help facilitate students’ understanding of Chinese cinema and culture in the context of globalization.
+In this way, it is hoped that the course will not only help students cultivate a greater command over current trends and debates in analysis and theorization of Chinese cinema, but also help facilitate students’ understanding of Chinese cinema/culture/history in the context of globalization.
 Contact hours: 45.
 Recommended credit: 3 semester / 4.5 quarter hours.